 The tax deadline is April 15 in most years, unless that date falls on a holiday or weekend.
 In that case, the tax deadline will fall on the next business day.
-In 2022, the deadline is April 18 for most filers, as Emancipation Day falls on a Saturday and will be observed on April 15.
-The deadline for residents of Massachusetts and Maine is April 19, as they observe Patriots Day on April 18.
-The deadline for residents of Illinois, Kentucky and Tennessee was extended to May 16 due to the December 2021 tornadoes that affected those states.
+In 2023, the deadline is April 18 for most filers, as Emancipation Day falls on a Sunday and will be observed on April 17.

 If you don’t get your taxes filed on time, you should definitely look into filing a tax extension; otherwise, you may owe the IRS stiff penalties or fees for filing your taxes late.
 Let’s look at a couple situations and how they might work out for different tax filers.